-This section provides a list of courses that are generally recommended for the free electives space in the curriculum.
-The list applies to all streams.
-In addition to the courses from this list we also recommend the stream courses from the other streams, listed in the previous section.
-In principle all master courses offered at the TU/e can be chosen as free electives so you are not restricted to the lists given for the BIS master.
-We suggest you at least have a look at all master courses offered by the Departments of Mathematics and Computer Science and of Industrial Engineering and Innovation Science.
+- In principle all master courses offered at the TU/e can be chosen as free electives so you are not restricted to the courses specifically listed for the BIS master.
+We suggest you at least have a look at all master courses offered by the Departments of Mathematics and Computer Science and of Industrial Engineering and Innovation Science. - We advise to take a seminar or a literature study in the specialization area in which you want to do your Master project (see the list below). - Students with an interest in research can be invited to a do Capita Selecta course (see the list below).